neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LinuxChallenges/README.md

 Flag12 is located were MOTD's are usually found on an Ubuntu OS.
 What is flag12?

 #### Steps
 On Ubuntu, the Message of The Day (MOTD) is stored in */etc/update-motd.d/*, though it can sometimes be in */etc/motd* if there is a custom directory.
 These directories often store a set of files that go together to make the final message.
+We can `grep` these files for the word *flag*.
 Let's see what we have on the system:
 ```
 ob@ip-10-10-197-121:~$ ls /etc/update-motd.d/
 00-header     51-cloudguest         91-release-upgrade  98-fsck-at-reboot   99-esm